yaoniplan/note/.github/README.md

       ```
     - Select "Number", click plus button, and write down "1"
 - ***Notes***
-    - Warning: the method is suitable for google.com, github.com, duckduckgo.com, etc.
+    - Warning: It does not work in 2023-04-08.
 - ***References***
     - https://www.askvg.com/tip-force-mozilla-firefox-to-always-use-dark-or-light-theme-mode/
 - ---
-- #### Disable smooth scroll in Firefox
+- #### Disable smooth scrolling in Firefox
     - `about:config`
       ```
       general.smoothScroll
       ```
-    - Toggle it from true to false
+    - Toggle it from "true" to "false"
 - ---
 - #### Solve a problem about Qutebrowser
     - `export XDG_RUNTIME_DIR="/tmp/runtime-yaoniplan"`